Marcus Silcock

 Nomadic Surrealist Punk

 I’m coining my work nomadic surrealist punk.
 Punk aesthetics determine the type of art punks enjoy, which typically has underground, minimalist, and satirical sensibilities.
 Nomadic travels.
 Nomadic cuttings.
-Naive art.
-Surrealist/irrealist/absurdist / conceptual.
-We could keep tacking on the labels.
-There’s freedom there, in the hybrids.
-That’s why I travel, really.
-20,000 words into my… Read more
+Naive art.… Read more.

 -